Danielwsx64/xcribe/README.md

   xcribe_info do
     name "Your awesome API"
-    description "The best API on the world" host("http://your-api.us") end end
+    description "The best API in the world" host("http://your-api.us") end end